Yuan-Meng/personal_website/content/posts/mle_interviews.md

  {{< figure src="https://www.dropbox.com/scl/fi/rxbnz4jpmzd8q22a7ccyx/Screenshot-2024-03-16-at-12.41.08-AM.png?rlkey=dpmx3aseb5ijp84eo61z64o26&raw=1" width="450" >}}

-I was terrible when doing my first 100-200 questions, often having no clue or struggling to translate my thoughts into code.
+I was terrible when doing my first 100-200 questions, often having no clues or struggling to translate my thoughts into code.
 After 300-400 questions, I started to get the hang of it, often having a strong sense of the solution by recognizing patterns in the prompt/test cases.
 When solving the problem, I also have an intuition about whether I'm going in the right direction or not (e.g., adding more and more auxiliary data structures or special cases is a strong sign of going awry).
 Think of LC problems as training data for the AI that is you --- too few, you don't get the chance to observe representative patterns and learn useful tricks.

 However, the "learning algorithm" also matters.
 I like how Chris Jereza [put it](https://www.youtube.com/watch?v=lDTKnzrX6qU) --- many people have seen so many LC questions yet still fail to recognize common tricks and patterns, just like many go to the gym so often yet still fail to get fit --- *mastery is not just determined by how many questions you did, but also by intensity and reflection*.
 I track problems I solved in Notion, mark my level of mastery (so I can re-do problems for which I had "no clue" or "bugs"), and summarize key insights for each problem in one or two sentences.
 For each company I interviewed with, I manually added questions from LC --- the long-term benefits far outweigh the extra time in the beginning.
 You can modify my [template](https://www.notion.so/yuanm/7667ceebb8dd4f3f840d96e43c9733c1?v=a9389f5990ed4cc691e326f92488624f&pvs=4) to your liking.